MatAtBread/AI-UI/guide/your-first-web-page.md

 [Example (right click and open in new tab)](https://raw.githack.com/MatAtBread/AI-UI/main/guide/examples/your-first-web-page.html)

-Note that if you specify children when invoking the functions that creates your new tag, and you have a `constructed()` member, the children are appended before the `constructed()` is invoked, allowing you to modify, move or delete the specified children.
+Note that if you specify children when invoking the functions that creates your new tag, and you have a `constructed()` member, the children are appended before `constructed()` is invoked, allowing you to modify, move or delete the specified children.

-Your new `App(...)` method is indistinguishable from the "base" methods returned by `AIUI.tag()`.
+Your new `App(...)` method is (alomst) indistinguishable from the "base" methods returned by `AIUI.tag()`.
 This is intentional - you can compose new tags using your new tag function (although "App" might be a misleading name) and create instances of your new tag in _exactly the same way as you would any of the base tags_.
 You can even call `App.extended(...)` to derive a new version of your tag that has specialised or altered behaviour.
 All tag methods support **composition** (by returning contained tags from `constructed()`) and **inheritance** (via the `TagFunction.extended(...)`).
 The details of how to do this are presented in the corresponding sections of this guide.
-Both the base tag functions and your extended tag functions just return normal DOM nodes.
+Both the base tag functions and your extended tag functions just return normal a DOM node.

 In the following sections, we'll add: